Mass Murderer, Overextended Homeowner

 According to a letter List left in the house along with the five bodies, he turned to homicide in part to prevent the embarrassment that losing the home would cause his family.

 Way roomy.
-This week’s post will take a look at how List’s predicament compares to the kind of woe that affects homeowners in the new millennium — and particularly after the subprime mortgage crisis.
+This week’s post will take a look at how List’s predicament compares with the kind of woe that affects homeowners in the new millennium — and particularly after the subprime mortgage crisis.

 First, a recap of the Forensic Files episode “The List Murders” with some additional research from the internet.
-I’ll try to keep it brief since the story has already been the subject of numerous articles, books, TV dramatizations, and documentary series.

 John and Helen List, both 46, lived with their three teenage children and John’s mother, Alma, in a cavernous home in the affluent Union County town.